kartzone1/restic-formula/README.md

 ---------------------

 ``restic``

 Meta-state to run all states in sequence: 'install', 'systemd' and 'service'.

 ``restic.install``

-State to install Restic package
+State to install Restic package and init Restic repository

 ``restic.systemd``

 State to configure a systemd service and its timer

 ``restic.service``

 State to enable and start systemd service